hebs87/typescript-web-framework/README.md

 This is a web framework written in TypeScript.
 It uses `JSON Server` for backend data storage.

+## Install `parcel-bundler`

+You will need to install `parcel-bundler` to run the project by running the following command in the terminal:

+`npm install -g parcel-bundler`

 ## Install and Configure `JSON Server`

 To install and configure the `JSON Server`, complete the following steps: